boazbk/tcs/lec_03_computation.md

 ># {.objectives  }
 * See that computation can be precisely modeled. \
+* Learn the computational model of _Boolean circuits_ / _straightline programs_.
-* Learn the NAND computational model, and why the specific choice of NAND is not important. \
+* See the NAND operation and also why the specific choice of NAND is not important. \
 * Examples of computing in the physical world. \
 * Equivalence of circuits and programs.